 Whether you're new to real-time PCR, also called quantitative PCR (qPCR), or want to learn about new applications for qPCR, we have the learning material, including videos and webinars, to help you understand the technology and get started quickly.

 Reactions are run in real-time PCR instruments with thermal cycling and fluorescence detection capabilities.
-By using highly efficient PCR primers and optimal conditions for amplification, every target molecule is copied once at each cycle and data are captured throughout the thermal cycling.
-Since qPCR reactions are set up with a large molar excess of PCR primers and thermostable DNA polymerase, in the early rounds of thermal cycling, target-template is the limiting factor for the reaction thus, fluorescent signal is directly proportional to the amount of target in the input sample.
+By using highly-efficient PCR primers and optimal conditions for amplification, every target molecule is copied once at each cycle and data are captured throughout the thermal cycling.
+Since qPCR reactions are set up with a large molar excess of PCR primers and thermostable DNA polymerase, the target-template is the limiting factor for the reaction in the early rounds of thermal cycling and fluorescent signal is directly proportional to the amount of target in the input sample.